2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 - **Payment network:** A web of payment channels between multiple parties forms a payment network (routing and interconnection).
 - **Off-chain transactions:** Transactions occur between parties but are **not immediately published** on Bitcoin's main blockchain (**"off-chain"**).
 - **On-chain settlements:** Only **the final balance** of a channel's transactions is published on the Bitcoin main blockchain (**"on-chain"**), allowing numerous transactions to occur in the meantime.
 This bundling of multiple payments reduces congestion and, consequently, lowers fees compared to making numerous on-chain transactions.
 - **Channel closure:** A user can close their channel at any time and reclaim their Bitcoin by publishing the latest transaction state.
 This is the principle of transactions being **"publishable" at any moment but "unpublished"** until necessary.
-The exit (channel closure) can be unilateral (decided by any of the 2 parties at any time) or mutually decided (resulting in lower on-chain fees)
+The exit (channel closure) can be unilateral (decided by any of the two parties at any time) or mutually decided (resulting in lower on-chain fees)

 ![BIZ101](assets/en/04.webp)